Photo courtesy of the Rutherford County Sheriff’s Office

 Arrington, a dispatcher at the Montgomery County Sheriff’s Office, was involved in a vehicle crash on June 16 on Interstate 24 near La Vergne.
 At the time, Arrington was returning to work after visiting her boyfriend, Murfreesboro Police Officer Devin Sorensen.

 In a Rutherford County Sheriff’s Office press release, Arrington stated that she noticed an allegedly speeding driver in her rear-view mirror and then “very clearly” saw the driver strike three people who were standing in the median due to having a flat tire.
 The driver also forced Arrington’s car into a semi-truck, but her seat belt prevented her from being seriously hurt.
 Arrington told Sidelines that the experience made her more aware of the importance of buckling up while driving.
+Although her injuries were minimal, she may still seek assistance from a Fresno Law Firm to get compensation from the speeding driver as it’s his fault she has a damaged car and has spent a considerable amount of time reporting and recovering from the accident.

 “Every time I get on an interstate now, it’s something that I’m constantly reminded of,” Arrington said.